apecloud/kubeblocks/docs/user_docs/cli/kbcli_cluster_connect.md

   # connect to a specified component
   kbcli cluster connect mycluster --component mycomponent

-  # show cli connection example with password mask
-  kbcli cluster connect mycluster --show-example --client=cli

-  # show java connection example with password mask
-  kbcli cluster connect mycluster --show-example --client=java

-  # show all connection examples with password mask
-  kbcli cluster connect mycluster --show-example

-  # show cli connection examples with real password
+  # show cli connection example, supported client: [cli, java, python, rust, php, node.js, go, .net, django] and more.
-  kbcli cluster connect mycluster --show-example --client=cli --show-password
+  kbcli cluster connect mycluster --client=cli
 ```

 ### Options

 ```
-      --as-user string     Connect to cluster as user --client string      Which client connection example should be output, only valid if --show-example is true.
+      --client string      Which client connection example should be output.
       --component string   The component to connect.
-If not specified, pick up the first one.
+If not specified and no any cluster scope services, pick up the first one.
   -h, --help               help for connect
   -i, --instance string    The instance name to connect.
-      --show-example       Show how to connect to cluster/instance from different clients.
-      --show-password      Show password in example.
 ```

 ### Options inherited from parent commands